Ammer Valley Railway

 The Ammer Valley Railway (Ammertalbahn) runs through the German state of Baden-Württemberg, connecting the university town of Tübingen with Herrenberg in the Böblingen district.
 It mostly runs through the valley of the Ammer river.

-The single-track, non-electrified, non-federally-owned railway is now owned by the Zweckverband ÖPNV im Ammertal (ZÖA), with operations carried out by DB Regio AG.
-In addition, individual services are operated by the Hohenzollerische Landesbahn (HzL), acting as a subcontractor for DB Regio.
+The Royal Württemberg State Railways put the line into operation in 1909 and 1910.
+In 1966, Deutsche Bundesbahn stopped passenger traffic between Entringen and Herrenberg.
+The Gültstein–Herrenberg section was taken out of service and dismantled in the 1960s and 1970s.
+Since 1999, the entire length of the line has been reactivated for local passenger services.
+From 2019 to 2022, the line was electrified and partially double-tracked.

 History

 The Herrenberg–Pfäffingen section was opened on 12 August 1909, while the Pfäffingen–Tübingen section was delayed to 1 May 1910, partly because the construction of the Schlossberg tunnel had not been completed.
 The swampy ground in the Ammer valley also had to be treated, with 13 metre long oak logs being driven into the ground to stabilise the track.
 Not least, a citizens' initiative had opposed the approach advocated by Tübingen mayor Hermann Haußer for the rail project.
 Scholars and artists saw their popular promenades along the streets endangered by the railway line.
 The dispute was known as the Tübinger Alleenstreit ("Tübingen allee dispute").
 The Schwäbische Heimatbund ("Swabian homeland association") was founded in 1909 during this dispute.
 Its goal at the time was to prevent industrialisation destroying any more of the old than was really necessary.

 Deutsche Bundesbahn discontinued passenger services between Entringen and Herrenberg on 25 September 1966.
 The Entringen–Gültstein section continued to be operated for freight traffic until 31 January 1998, while the Gültstein–Herrenberg section was abandoned and eventually dismantled in 1973.
-The section, however, was never legally shut down and it did not pass out of rail ownership.
+The Entringen-Gültstein section was only operated for freight traffic until 31 January 1998.
+However, the section was never legally closed, that is, it was not decommissioned, but was simply out of service.
+In 1989, Deutsche Bundesbahn applied for closure of the line.